TheSoftwareHouse/rad-modules-docs/docs/security-details.md

 - **_Description_**: The variable specifies with police have access to read attributes
 - **_Default_**: `"ADMIN_PANEL"`

+## Security admin panel

+If you would like you can connect the admin panel to our security module.
+In the admin panel, you will be able to manage users and policies.
+Below you can check how simple it is to connect the panel.

+If you didn't change default credential for admin user you can log in into the panel by using login: superadmin, password: superadmin
+If you will use the security module in production remember to change these credentials.

 ## Working example docker-compose.yaml

 ```
 version: "3.7"

 services:
   postgres:
     image: postgres:10-alpine